-Company Identifier: Your company identifier, if you have one.
+Organization Identifier: Your organization identifier, if you have one.
 If you don’t, use

-In the dialog that appears, choose a location for your project and click Create.
+In the dialog that appears, choose a location to save your project and click Create.

-Xcode opens your new project in a window (called the workspace window), which should look similar to this:
+Xcode opens your new project in a window (called the workspace window):

 Get Familiar with Xcode